OtavioHenrique/otaviovaladares.com/_posts/2018-11-11-book-review-python-automate-boring-stuff.md

 It's a book recommended for novices, for me, it's a good book for beginners, but for people who already know how to program in other dynamic and interpreted programming language, I think is not necessary to read this book, go ahead an read something more advanced.

 TL;DR: If you know how to program in another interpreted programming language like Ruby, go ahead and read something more advanced, if you are a beginner, start with this book, it's a very good book to start coding.

+If you want to know more about this book, you can check here: https://automatetheboringstuff.com/

 ## Print / Publisher